Kinds of accreditation

 - your qualifications and experience

-- details of 2 referees
+- representations from, and details of, 2 referees

 Only people can apply to be an accredited person.
 Companies cannot apply.